input-output-hk/partner-chains-smart-contracts/offchain/README.md

 Notes:

-- `genesis-committee-hash-utxo` is pinned to the sidechain parameters, so we have to add an arbitrary UTXO here.
+- `genesis-committee-hash-utxo` is pinned to the sidechain parameters, so it is necessary to add an arbitrary UTXO here.

 - before running the contracts, it may be desirable to have available your signing key in the environment.
 Example: